green-spaces/enum-derived/enum-derived/crates-io.md

 # Enum-Derived

-Use Enum-Derived's Rand macro to generate random variants of your enums.
-All fields are populated with independant random value.
+Use Enum-Derived's Rand macro to generate random variants of your enums and structs.
+All fields are populated with independent random values.

-Need custom constraints applied to a variant?
-Use the `#[custom_rand(your_function)]` attribute to override the default behaviour or extend suport to custom types.
+Need custom constraints applied to a variant or field?
+Use the `#[custom_rand(your_function)]` attribute to override the default behavior or extend support to types without default support.

 Need some variants to be generated more ofter?
 Use the `#[weight(VARIANT_WEIGHT)]` to change the distribution.